 Servicemembers’ Group Life Insurance (SGLI)

-If you’re a Servicemember who meets certain criteria, we’ll automatically sign you up for low-cost term life insurance coverage called Servicemembers’ Group Life Insurance (SGLI).
-Find out if you qualify—and how to manage your coverage.
+Servicemembers’ Group Life Insurance (SGLI) offers low-cost term coverage to eligible service members.
+If you’re a service member who meets certain criteria, we’ll automatically sign you up.
+Find out if you’re eligible and learn how to manage your SGLI coverage.

 At least one of these must be true.
 You’re: